Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 - Prominent research suggests that fixed rates underperform variable rates, but that conclusion depends heavily on the rate assumptions used.

-- Historical backtesting confirms that when the best fixed rates are close to the best variable rates (e.g., about 0.25% apart), 5-year fixed rates have outperformed more than 4 times out of 10.
+- Historical backtesting confirms that when the best fixed rates are close to the best variable rates (e.g., about 0.25% apart) and variable discounts are smaller than normal, 5-year fixed rates have outperformed more than 3 times out of 10.

 - Some Perspective: Research is always a rearview mirror.
 It may be a good indicator of long-term trends, but doesn’t tell us what’s coming in the next five years, or factor in changing inflation and bond market risks.
-(Inflation threats and high demand for borrowing can both drive rates higher.)
+(Threats of higher inflation and high demand for borrowing can both drive rates higher, and vice versa.)

 ☐ You Can’t Afford an Interest Spike